DezziDez/ThreadTTRPG/Core/Chapter 4 ~ Weaving/Check.md

 | Extreme | 40-50 | Something that not even luck can help you succeed.                 |
 # Contests
 Contests are Checks that occur between two or more Characters.
 The Checks do not need to be the same depending on the situation.
-Characters may choose to have their Checks be public or private.
+Contesting Characters may choose to have their Checks be public or private.

 # Jokers
 Whenever a [[Chance#Jokers|Joker]] is Discarded for a Check, it affects the Check as follows: